danadria/danadria.github.io/_pages/about.md

 Hi! 👋
 ======

-My name is Daniel Anadria and I am an upcoming PhD candidate at Utrecht University's Department of Methodology and Statistics / Public Values in the Algorithmic Society Consortium (AlgoSoc).
+My name is Daniel Anadria and I am a PhD candidate at Utrecht University's Department of Methodology and Statistics / Public Values in the Algorithmic Society Consortium (AlgoSoc).

-I have a background in psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on natural language processing.
-My upcoming research will concern fairness of algorithmic decision-making in healthcare.
+I have a background in psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on natural language processing (NLP).
+My research will concern fairness of NLP-supported clinical decision-making process in healthcare.

 <!-- I am a rising statistician and a data scientist in the final year